 Medical detox is designed to help people slowly ease off of a substance until it has completely cleared from their system.
 This helps to reduce the intensity of any withdrawal symptoms they might have.
 Once withdrawal symptoms improve, a medical team will walk patients through any additional addiction treatments they might need.
 Many people opt to continue recovering at a rehab center, so they’ll have the highest chance of staying sober and avoiding relapse during recovery.

-If the patient resides in a place where marijuana is legal, doctors may use a tapering down method to help users overcome withdrawal symptoms.
+If the patient resides in a place where marijuana is legal, doctors may use a tapering-down method to help users overcome withdrawal symptoms.
 This method involves reducing the amount and frequency of marijuana used over a period of time.
 Tapering off the drug allows the brain to slowly adjust to lower levels of THC, resulting in less intense withdrawal symptoms.
-In most circumstances, however, use of marijuana is ceased immediately upon entering detox, and non-narcotic comfort medications may be provided.
+In most circumstances, however, the use of marijuana is ceased immediately upon entering detox from weed, and non-narcotic comfort medications may be provided.

 Marijuana Detox Timeline